-The number of units earned will be determined as of the last day of the performance period, with 25% of the earned units vesting on the last day of each calendar quarter in the year following the end of the three-year performance period, subject to the named executive officer's continued employment on the vesting date except in the case of a Qualifying Termination, Retirement or a Change in Control.
-If the Qualifying Termination or Retirement is not in connection with a Change in Control, vesting will be prorated based on days elapsed through the date of the Qualifying Termination or Retirement or will be 100% if the Qualifying Termination or Retirement occurs on or after the end of the three-year performance period, subject in either case to the officer's continuing compliance with non-competition, non-solicitation and intellectual property covenants.
-If a Change in Control occurs, the performance period will end on the date of the Change in Control.
-If the named executive officer is employed on the date of the Change in Control or has a Qualifying Termination or Retirement within 60 days before the Change in Control, the units will be earned and vested on the date of the Change in Control only to the extent that the Absolute TSR and Relative TSR performance goals are satisfied as of the Change in Control.
+The number of units earned will be determined as of the last day of the performance period, with 25% of the earned units vesting on the last day of each calendar quarter in the year following the end of the three-year performance period, subject to the NEO's continued employment on the vesting date except in the case of a Qualifying Termination, Retirement or a Change in Control.
+If the Qualifying Termination or Retirement is not in connection with a Change in Control, vesting will be prorated based on days elapsed through the date of the Qualifying Termination or Retirement or will be 100% if the Qualifying Termination or Retirement or or after the end of the three-year performance period, subject in either case to the officer's continuing compliance with non-competition, non-solicitation and intellectual property covenants.
+If a Change in Control occurs, the performance period will end on the date of the Change in Control or has a Qualifying Termination or Retirement within 60 days before the Change in Control, the units will be earned and vested on the date of the Change in Control only to the extent that the Absolute TSR and Relative TSR performance goals are satisfied as of the date of the Change in Control.